-Once you have developed an understanding of your business and designed your plans, you are ready to roll out the program.
+Once you have developed an understanding of your business and designed your plans, you are ready to roll out the program to your salesforce.
 Effectively implementing and administering an incentive compensation program takes the following:

 - Over-communicate: This is people’s paychecks we’re talking about.
 Spend time making sure everyone understands the details of the program, who is eligible, how they will be paid, when they will be paid, etc. Now is the time to sound like a broken record.

 - Leverage automation: Calculating and communicating sales comp is hard!
 Microsoft Excel will only cut it up to about 30-40 reps.
 Above that and things get hairy.
 Incentive Compensation Management software like Performio will automate your calculations and allow reps to log in to view their commissions online.
 These solutions will save you a ton of time so you can focus on higher-value activities like...

 - Review the effectiveness of your plan: Enterprise-grade incentive compensation management software has robust reporting that allows you to get valuable insights from your sales comp data.
 Use reporting to identify overpayment errors, evaluate sales rep performance, and see the detail about where your sales comp dollars are going.
 Use reporting & analytics to proactively identify issues and ensure your plan is working as intended.

 Ready to leverage automation to improve your incentive compensation program?
 Let’s talk!